Common Name: Killer Whale

 The colour pattern is easily recognisable.
 It consists of clearly defined areas of shiny black and cream or white.
 Generally, it is black above, with a light grey patch behind the dorsal fin called a saddle.
 Chin, throat, belly and undersides of the tail flukes are white.
 There is a white patch on each flank, connected to the white belly.
 There is also a white oval patch just above and behind each eye.
 In calves, the black areas are grayish and the white areas are tinged with buffy yellow for most of the first year.

 Size: Adults: Killer Whale males are considerably larger than the females.
 They are about 9.5 m long and weigh up to 8 tons, whilst females are 7 to 8.5 m long and weigh 4 tons or more.
 Calves at birth, 2-2.4 m long.

 Appearance At Sea: Extended family groups of Killer Whales live together and cooperate in hunting.
 A pod consists of 5-20 members, of which 20 per cent are adult males, another 20 per cent are calves, and the rest are females and immature males.

 The breathing pattern involves a series of up to five short dives of 10-30 seconds each, followed by a longer dive of 1-4 minutes.

 Found In: Killer Whales may be found in coastal as well as deeper waters.
 The diet of a Killer Whale is very diverse, including fish, squid, turtles, birds and dolphins.
-This animal is one of the only predators of large marine mammals, including the largest whales.

 There are numerous sightings, strandings and other records of Killer Whales from Sri Lanka, Pakistan, the Seychelles, the Gulf of Aden, Djibouti and Somalia.